EESSI/eessi-tutorial/docs/eessi/high-level-design.md

 In the remainder of this section of the tutorial, we will **explore the layered structure of the EESSI software stack**, and [how to use it](using-eessi.md).

-In the [next section](../access/index.md) will cover in detail how you can get access to EESSI (and other publicly available CernVM-FS repositories).
+In the [next section](../access/index.md) will cover in detail how you can get access to EESSI.

 ## Layered structure